anborhan/Address-Book-Coffee-Search/readme.md

 # "Address.
 Book.
 Coffee."

-A location-finding, book recommending application which allows users to input their address and favorite book, providing them with a user-friendly list of coffee shops and bookstores in the area, a live map, as well as a recommendation for a book they might enjoy based on their tastes.
+An application for book lovers and coffee aficionados that allows users to input their address and favorite book, providing them with a user-friendly list of coffee shops and bookstores in the area, a live map, as well as a recommendation for a book they might enjoy based on their tastes.

 ## Live Link